The 12 Best Places To Visit in Mainland Greece

 - Akronafplia Fortress: Looming above the town is the unavoidable hulk of this immense natural bastion.
 Drive, walk or take the lift: it’s worth it for the views. • Map

-- Adiandi Boutique Hotel – The Adiandi will appeal to low-key eco-travellers.
+- Amymone and Adiandi – Wonderful boutique hotel in the heart of Old Town Nafplio.
 Recycled materials and wood and stone abound. • +30 27 5202 2073 • Map

 - Ippoliti Hotel – Excellent, spacious accommodation close to the center of action.
 Huge beds, log fires in winter, and splendid breakfasts. • +30 27 5209 6088 • Map